 - Physics with Nuclear Astrophysics BSc (Hons)

-To apply for a foundation year course you normally need to have at least CCC at A-level, achieved in the last two years.
-Our foundation year courses will also require specific GCSE grades.
+To apply for a foundation year course you normally need to have at least CCC (or CCD for Nursing courses) at A-level, achieved in the last two years.
 Please check on the relevant course page for full details of our entry requirements.

 We welcome applications from people who don’t have A-levels or who completed their A-levels more than two years ago.
 We make decisions on applications like these on a case-by-case basis.